 By increasingly using yarns that can be spun from secondary raw materials such as drinking bottles, we are reducing the proportion of petroleum-based raw materials.
-In addition, we are working on single-variety solutions for upholstery materials, thereby creating the opportunity for reuse and making an important how on as broad a level as possible.
+In addition, we are working on single-variety upholstery solutions for materials, thereby creating the opportunity for reuse and making an important how on as broad a level as possible.